bethaitman/bethsite/content/posts/editing.md

 date: 2019-11-10
 ---

-This is just me jotting down some things I look for when I'm editing.
-A bunch of ways to make your writing more readable - and I'm usually thinking about technical documentation, but this can apply to emails and other stuff too.
+I wanted to write about some of the things I look for when I'm editing.
+There are a bunch of simple ways to make your writing more readable - and I'm usually thinking about technical documentation, but this can apply to emails and other stuff too.

-I'm a bit less concerned with grammatical correctness.
+These things are about being clear, and I'm a bit less concerned with grammatical correctness.
 Glaring errors are distracting, but overall good communication is far more important than perfect writing.
 Once the information content is right, this post should help you make sure it's presented clearly and concisely.

 Everything in this post is a guideline, not a rule: "Break any of these sooner than say anything outright barbarous."
 That is to say: use your common sense.